 The 15th album from this British band.

-The band was a quintet with a lineup of drums, programming, warr bass, warr guitars, guitars and vocals.
+The band was a quintet with a lineup of drums, percussion, harmonica, bass, banjo, mandolin, guitars, keyboards and vocals.